alt-design/Alt-AI-Addon/README.md

 Available OpenAI models: `gpt-4` (most capable), `gpt-4-turbo-preview` (faster), or `gpt-3.5-turbo` (efficient for simpler tasks).

 ## Usage

+## What the frig can it do?
+Good question.
+AI's somewhat unpredictable - so sometimes it'll work better than others.
+Prompt it specifically and it should be able to do "stuff".
+**What we know it does do**
+- It knows the context of the page
+- It can edit simple fields

+**What we're unsure of**
+- Complex page builders
+- Every field type

+We've tested it on Bard fields, simple fields, radio buttons and checkboxes - I'll add to the list as I come across them.

 ### Enabling AI Buttons in Bard Fields